integreat-io/integreat-transformers/README.md

 prefixed with `$` will be handed to the transformer as its properties.
 This is what we refer to in this documentation when we talk about e.g. the `step` property.
 We may also refer to the properties as the transformer's "options".

+### `arrToObject`

+**Forward:** Sets the values from an array as props on an object.
+The prop names are given as an array in the `keys` property, and are matched in the same order as the values in the pipeline value.
+Values in the array without corresponding `keys` will be skipped.

+**Reverse:** Explodes the props of an object to an array of its values, in the order of the keys given in an array of keys on the `keys` property.
+Keys on the object not included in `keys` will be skipped.

 ### `base64`